A free online workshop: October 18-20, 2024.

 Bio: Dr. Farid Saydee is an Adjunct Professor at Kean University’s School of Curriculum and Teaching and the founder of Language Mentors International, a consultancy specializing in educational services across the U.S. A native of Afghanistan fluent in both Dari and Pashto, Dr. Saydee launched one of the nation’s leading Dari and Pashto programs at San Diego State University in 2008.
 His extensive contributions include curriculum development for multiple world languages, leading STARTALK teams, authoring several textbooks in Pashto and Dari, and publishing scholarly articles.
 He also serves as the ILR OPI Testing and Quality Assurance Program Manager at ACTFL.

-Christian Ruvalcaba (University of California Santa Cruz), The Ópata Language Revitalization Project
+Christian Ruvalcaba (University of California Santa Cruz), Indigenous Language Revitalization and Spanish Programs in HSI’s

 Abstract: This presentation will talk about the Opata Nation’s efforts to recover and revitalize their culture and language as well as the connections between this effort and universities with a Hispanic Serving Institutions (HSI) designation.
 The presentation will describe the transnational and multilingual group of people who identify as Opata and/or Opata descendants and who keep in touch and collaborate through various technologies.
 The presentation will also discuss potential roles of HSIs in this and similar efforts, specifically in connection to Spanish as a heritage language programs.
 This presentation will describe these revitalization efforts and connections within the context of the borderlands.
 From this perspective, the revitalization process is a process of undoing or challenging some of the inequalities introduced into local communities by the border.
 Through these cross-border dialogues, exchanges, and collaborations, this effort to unify, gain visibility, and revitalize the Opatan language and culture contribute to the unraveling of the border and the narratives that sustain it.